perssongroup/handbook/content/computing.md

 You specify which queue to use in your batch file.
 Use the **debug** queue for small, short test runs, the **regular** queue for production runs, and the **premium** queue for high-priority jobs.

 ##### Choosing a node type (haswell vs knl):
-You also specify the resource type in your batch file.
+You may also specify the resource type you would like your job to run on, witnin your batch file.
+When running on Cori, there are two CPU architectures available, Haswell, and Knights Landing (known as KNL).
+Running on a Haswell node will afford you high individual core performance with up to 32 cores per node (or 64 threads per node).
+A KNL node provides a large core count (68 cores per node or 272 threads per node) which is suitable for programs capable of effectively utilizing multithreading.
+On Cori, there are 2388 Haswell nodes and 9688 KNL nodes.

 [TODO: FILL OUT THIS SECTION MORE]